NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 where:

-- mtl= the name of the MTL metadata file (normally with a ".txt" extension)
+- `mtl=` the name of the MTL metadata file (normally with a `.txt` extension)
-- prefix= the prefix of the band names imported in GRASS GIS' data base
+- `prefix=` the prefix of the band names imported in GRASS GIS' data base
-- landcover= the name of the FROM-GLC map that covers the extent of the Landsat8 scene under processing
+- `landcover=` the name of the FROM-GLC map that covers the extent of the Landsat8 scene under processing

 The pixel value 61440 is selected to automatically to build a cloud